PGVector on CloudSQL for GCP

 # Edit terraform.tfvars with your specific configuration values

-This Makefile approach attempts to simplify complex commands, which might help team members collaborate more effectively without needing to memorize every technical detail.
+Tip: This Makefile approach simplifies complex commands, helping team members collaborate more effectively without needing to memorize every technical detail.

 ๐Ÿง‘โ€๐Ÿ’ป Post-Deployment: Setting Up pgvector